francicco/DRayTEannotator2/README.md

 ## EarlGrey integration

-EarlGrey can be run in parallel as an independent validation workflow, particularly useful for:
+EarlGrey can be run as a second line of evidence, as an independent validation workflow, particularly useful for:

 * Helitron detection
 * TIR detection